Judicial Studies LLM

 When should I apply?

-We accept applications on a rolling basis, but the review process begins around mid-May so we strongly encourage you to have your application submitted no later than April 30, 2024.
+We accept applications on a rolling basis, but the review process begins around mid-May so we strongly encourage you to have your application submitted no later than April 30 of the year prior to the start date.
 Note: this is not a hard deadline.
 Final decisions will be made by Dec.
-15, 2024.
-The application is available at this link: https://duke.is/r/52sx.
-If you have questions, require special accommodations, or would like to request a change to your application, please email Ann Yandian at ann.yandian@law.duke.edu.
+15 of the year prior to the start date.

 When will I receive an admission decision?